swtguha/A-B-Testing/README.md

 Z-Test: Z-Statistic: -0.3430, P-Value: 0.7316
 T-Test: T-Statistic: -0.3429, P-Value: 0.7317
-Conclusion
+**Conclusion**

 The analysis indicates no statistically significant difference between the conversion rates of the control and treatment groups.
+With p-values well above the common alpha level of 0.05, we fail to reject the null hypothesis.
 The confidence intervals for both groups overlap, suggesting that the new landing page does not lead to a significant improvement in conversion rates compared to the old one.

-Further Work
+**Further Work**

 Explore Other Factors: Investigate additional variables or factors that might influence conversion rates.
 Run Additional Tests: Consider running more experiments or exploring different variations of the landing page.

-License
+**License**
 This project is licensed under the MIT License